flaviostutz/schellar/README.md

 # schellar
-Schellar is a scheduler tool for invoking REST services from time to time
+Schellar is a scheduler tool for invoking Conductor workflows from time to time